GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/physics2/reference.md

 Test an object linear velocity on Y.

 **Mask enabled**
-Test if an object has a specific mask enabled.
+Check if an object has a specific mask enabled.

 **Linear velocity angle**
 Compare the linear velocity angle of the object.

 **Prismatic joint limits enabled**
-Test if a prismatic joint limits are enabled.
+Check if a prismatic joint limits are enabled.

 **Prismatic joint motor enabled**
-Test if a prismatic joint motor is enabled.
+Check if a prismatic joint motor is enabled.

 **Restitution**
 Test an object restitution.

 **Revolute joint limits enabled**
-Test if a revolute joint limits are enabled.
+Check if a revolute joint limits are enabled.

 **Revolute joint motor enabled**
-Test if a revolute joint motor is enabled.
+Check if a revolute joint motor is enabled.

 **World time scale**
 Compare the world time scale.

 **Wheel joint motor enabled**
-Test if a wheel joint motor is enabled.
+Check if a wheel joint motor is enabled.

 ### Behavior expressions